-6.1 The student shall register for the courses that she/he is proposing to undergo in the ensuing semester.
-Each student has to register for all courses to be undergone in the curriculum of a particular semester (with the facility to drop courses to a maximum of 4 or 6 credits (vide clause 6.2)).
+6.1 The student shall register for the courses that s/he is proposing to undergo in the ensuing semester.
+Each student has to register for all courses to be undergone in the curriculum of a particular semester (with the facility to drop courses to a maximum of 6 credits (vide clause 6.2)).
 The student can also register for courses for which the student has failed in the earlier semesters.
-In such a case, the registration of odd semester courses is permissible during odd semester only and even semester courses in even semester only.

 This registration is for undergoing the course as well as for writing the End Semester Examinations.
-No Elective course shall be offered by any department unless a minimum of 6 students register for the course.
-However, if the students admitted in the associated branch & semester is less than 6, this minimum will not be applicable.
+No Elective course shall be offered by any department unless a minimum 20 students register for the course.
+However, if the students admitted in the associated branch & semester is less than 20, this minimum will not be applicable.